Water by itself is only water, but with the Word of God it is life-giving water which by grace gives new birth through the Holy Spirit.

 We are so excited to walk with you through this new birth in the Body of Christ at Trinity.
 We hope and pray that you are uplifted by this community and that we together bear God’s redeeming love in Christ to the world.

-Baptism Preparation: Those interested in Baptism at Trinity will break off to talk more specifically about the Sacrament of Baptism and answer any questions.
-Contact Jeannie Wendorf by Sunday, September 29, 2019 if you plan to attend.
+Those interested in Baptism at Trinity will hear about the Sacrament of Baptism and get answers to any questions.
+Contact the church office by Sunday, Dec.
+29, 2019 if you plan to attend.

 Dec.
 29 (service at 10 am)